SchweitzerGAO/SERA-LLM/README.md

 Comparison between raw ChatGPT and ChatGPT with SERAG-question is in `./demos/chatgpt/chatgpt-desc-question-*.txt`

-## Day 3: Description-as-Document with Prompt Engineering with ChatGPT API
+## Day 3: Description-as-Document with Prompt Engineering with ChatGPT API(Evaluation)

 1. (Update) Implemented the function that process the question by keywords instead of by deeper questions Comparison between raw ChatGPT and ChatGPT with SERAG-keyword is in `./demos/chatgpt/chatgpt-desc-keyword-*.txt`